oribarilan/lensline.nvim/README.md

 - **🥷 Minimal and unobtrusive**: Designed to blend into your editing flow without stealing focus.
 Distraction-free.

 ## Install

+⚠️currently only tag is supported, do not use branch-based installation⚠️

-It is suggested to either use the latest release tag or the release branch 0.1.x. (which will contain the latest matching version).
+It is suggested to either use the latest release tag or the release branch `release/0.1.x`. (which will contain the latest matching version).

 <a href="https://github.com/oribarilan/lensline.nvim/releases/latest">
     <img alt="Latest release" src="https://img.shields.io/github/v/release/oribarilan/lensline.nvim?style=for-the-badge&logo=rocket&color=C9CBFF&logoColor=D9E0EE&labelColor=302D41&include_prerelease&sort=semver" />